The choice_data object defines the choice data, it is a combination of

 See also

-, and choice_identifiers()
+choice_responses(), choice_covariates(), and choice_identifiers() for

-the helper objects that feed into choice_data()
+the helper objects that feed into choice_data().

 Examples